Frequently Asked Questions

 They are phishing (e-mail), smishing (SMS), vishing (telephonic) and face-to-face interaction.

 What is elicitation?

 It is the acquisition of sensitive information by a social engineer during a conversation with an unsuspecting individual.
-Such information may include proprietary information from the target organization, or it may provide invaluable personality assessment information regarding the insider which will be leveraged by the social engineer in developing a
+Such information may include proprietary information from the target organization, or it may provide invaluable personality assessment information regarding the insider which will be leveraged by the social engineer in developing a strategy for manipulation.

 Can security breaches be prevented?

 While not all security breaches can be prevented, an organization can significantly minimize risk by establishing effective security awareness programs.